 Most app-based food delivery drivers are paid per delivery rather than hourly.
 This means the faster they can deliver food, the more money they can make.
 In some cases, this business model has put a strain on the relationships between restaurants and delivery drivers.

-Impatient, aggressive drivers have assaulted restaurant workers in instances when food has not been prepared on time.
+Impatient, aggressive drivers have assaulted restaurant workers during instances when food has not been prepared on time.

 DoorDash customers and drivers have been victims of sexual assaults and harassment.
 This food delivery app has been criticized by many for its handling of these situations.